hoang0203/AI-powered-BTC-trading/README.md

     RSS_URL="https://www.nbcnews.com/rss;;https://www.cbsnews.com/latest/rss/main"
     (input rss feed apis separated by 2 semicolons ";;")
     ```
+5. Build the Docker image from the `Dockerfile`.
-5. Build and start the `docker-compose.yml` file:
+6. Build and start the `docker-compose.yml` file:
     - Right-click on the file and select **Compose Restart** from the context menu.
-6. Open the webserver in your browser and manually trigger the workflow.
+7. Open the webserver in your browser and manually trigger the workflow.
+8. Retrieve the user and password from the file `./airflow/simple_auth_manager_passwords.json.generated` (automatically created when running Docker).
-7. Open the path: ./airflow/dags/recommendations and get the newest file
+9. Open the path: `./airflow/dags/recommendations` and get the newest file.
-8. Use some tool to convert the parquet style into csv
+10. Use a tool to convert the Parquet file into CSV format.

 ## Developer Instructions
 For developers, you can use the following commands in the terminal: